jhirn/k8s-example/infrastructure/README.md

 }
 ```

-Free free to yolo this on a root account if you wish. 😉
+Feel free to yolo this on a root account if you wish. 😉

 ## Terraform wrapper

 This repo makes use of `.tfvars` files and workspaces to manage multiple environments.
-A wrapper has been provided in `script/run_tf` to run interactively which whill handle configuring the proper workspace and arguments to terraform.
+A wrapper has been provided in `script/run_tf` to run interactively which will handle configuring the proper workspace and arguments to terraform.

 ```bash
 $ script/run_tf plan